 - In respect of estimated production, see Reader Advisory and AIF, including "Reserves and Resources Advisory". - Estimated production is based on IPC's current business plans.
-IPC's current business plans and assumptions, and the business environment, are subject to change.
-Actual results may differ materially from forward-looking estimates and forecasts. - For risks and uncertainties related to the Blackrod Phase 1 project, see Reader Advisory, MD&A and AIF. - Production per share figures assume completion of the 2024/2025 NCIB only.
+IPC's current business and forecasts. - For risks and uncertainties related to the Blackrod Phase 1 project, see Reader Advisory, MD&A and AIF. - Production per share figures assume completion of the 2024/2025 NCIB only.